Standards of Training, Certification & Watchkeeping

 It is widely quoted that 80 per cent of transport accidents are due to human error.
 It is the human element on board ship that can either provide the skills that may prevent a disaster, or the frailty or plain lack of competence that can cause one.
 And, while the capability, complexity and sheer power of technology seems to be accelerating exponentially, the human element remains a basic component with all its strengths and all its weaknesses.
 That is why the international maritime community has now evolved from an approach, which traditionally seeks technical solutions to safety-related problems and is focusing instead on the role of human factors in maritime safety.

-The 1995 STCW Convention is one of several key initiatives that underpin this new philosophy at IMO.
-It seeks to establish a baseline standard for the training and education of seafarers throughout the world and, by placing an emphasis on quality control and competence-based training, it establishes a structure that can ensure not only that the required standard is met, but that it is seen to be met.
-(Excerpted from the IMO website).
+The STCW Convention is one of several key initiatives that underpin this new philosophy at IMO.
+It seeks to establish a baseline standard for the training and education of seafarers throughout the world and, by placing an emphasis on quality control and competence-based training, and practical demonstrations of competency in the form of training record books and assessments conducted by qualified assessors onboard the ship or at your maritime school.
+It establishes a structure that can ensure not only that the required standard is met, but that it can be proven that it was met. (parts Excerpted from the IMO website).

 Why doesn't one size fit all with STCW?